home-assistant/home-assistant.io/source/_integrations/mill.markdown

 Integrates Mill heater into Home Assistant.

-To add Mill to your installation, go to Configuration >> Integrations in the UI and enable the Mill integration.
+{% include integrations/config_flow.md %}

-## Component services
+## Integration services

-This platform supports a service to set the temperature for the room connected to heater in the Mill app:
+This integration supports a service to set the temperature for the room connected to heater in the Mill app:

 `mill.set_room_temperature`

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |